 Temporal variations and patterns of nutrient and base cation/anion fluxes from coast redwood forests; and,

-Impacts on patters, concentrations, and fluxes of nutrients and base cations and anions compared to pre-harvest conditions.
+Impacts on patterns, concentrations, and fluxes of nutrients and base cations and anions compared to pre-harvest conditions.

 At this point, cation and anion values had not yet been evaluated due to temporarily limited access to necessary equipment, but they will be evaluated once reliable equipment access is re-established.